 Driving Process Improvements is Not a Fad.
 It's a Necessity.

 The reality is that insurance is a very process-driven industry.
-Across underwriting, billing, and claims, workflows underlie every aspect of insurance.
+Across underwriting, insurance billing software, and claims solutions, workflows underlie every aspect of insurance.
 Creating efficiencies in these processes can mean millions in cost savings.
 But that's not all.
 Process improvement strategies can yield significant external and internal benefits to create distinct competitive advantages, including increased employee productivity, reduced cycle times, and better customer experiences.

 So it came as no surprise that when we asked P&C insurers attending Connections Reimagined in November 2020 to identify their top strategic imperatives for 2021, driving process improvements ranked among the top 5 imperatives for many.